Master of Arts in Leadership in Early Years Education and Care

-Candidates with significant relevant work experience (as determined by IT Carlow’s Recognised Prior Learning (RPL) policy), in addition to an honours primary degree in another discipline area may also be considered for entry.
-Applicants must be able to clearly demonstrate and show evidence of their experience working within the sector.
+Candidates with significant relevant work experience (as determined by SETU Carlow’s Recognised Priorn Learning (RPL) policy), in addition to an honours primary degree in another discipline area may also be considered for entry.

-Applicants applying for entry via routes other than those listed above will be considered on a case-by-case basisand in accordance with IT Carlow’s Recognised Prior Learning (RPL) policy.
-Please note that all RPL applicants will be subject to interview.
+Applicants applying for entry via routes other than those listed above will be considered on a case-by-case basisand in accordance with SETU Carlow’s Recognised Priorn Learning (RPL) policy.

-All Non-EU applicants should refer to the international section of the IT Carlow website for further information.
+All Non-EU applicants should refer to the international section of the SETU website for further information.

 Study & Career Opportunities

 Graduates of the programme may progress to a PhD programme of study in the discipline areas, in Ireland or abroad.
-Graduates of the programme may also be eligible to progress to a professional doctorate in the field of Leadership in Early Years Education and Care.
+Graduates of the programme may also be eligible to progress to a professional doctorate in the field of teaching and learning in both Irish and international Institutions.

-This is an ideal postgraduate programme for students or current practitioners within the early childhood education sector who are interested in becoming administrators, directors or managers of early childhood education and care settings.
+This is an ideal postgraduate programme for students or current practitioners within the early childhood education sector who are interested in becoming an administrator, director or manager of early childhood education programmes.
 It is also suitable for those interested in advisory, mentoring and inspection roles within the sector.